Journal

 • Aim: lower residents' energy bills and operational carbon

-• No PHPP modelling in design phase
+• No PHPP models were prepared during the design phase

 • No Certified Passivhaus Designer appointed